 2. Safety Training Modules can be found on the Sask.
 Safety Council

 D) Respiratory Training

 E) Hearing Protection Training

 F) SCOT (Safety Construction Orientation Training

 3. Career Work Exploration Credit - it students would like to continue this program and earn a Career and Work Exploration credit, there is the option for them to complete a work experience placement.

 Students should be interested in the skilled trades and have time in their personal schedules to fulfill the commitment of this program.
 Students must dress appropriately for working in this industry.
 Steel toed boots are required.
 Interested students will have the opportunity to learn about the Auto Body or Machining trade.
 Students will meet at Saskatchewan Polytechnic Regina Campus for each of their skill building sessions.
-The program runs for 5 consecutive Friday afternoons with the first one on Friday November 15 from 1-6pm, the last session is on December 13.
+The program will run for 4 consecutive Saturdays which are on November 7, 14, 21, 28 from 10:00 am - 4:15 pm.